 All students who participate in professional experience subjects, or internship or associate teacher programs, where work involves direct contact with children under 18, are required to obtain a Working with Children Check clearance from the NSW Children's Guardian.

 NSW Health is committed to providing their staff, patients and clients with a safe workplace.
-The Employment Checks – Criminal Record Checks and Working with Children Checks policy requires all students enrolling in courses that involve clinical placements in NSW public health facilities to undertake these checks and comply with other policy requirements.
+The Working with Children Checks and Other Police Checks policy requires all students enrolling in courses that involve clinical placements in NSW public health facilities to undertake these checks and comply with other policy requirements.

 Working with Children Check